luisrojas17/easybank-with-spring-security/easybank-section-4/README.md

 	<artifactId>spring-boot-starter-data-jpa</artifactId>
 </dependency>
 ```
 After that, you will have to add next annotations to enable auto-scanning entities and repositories in your main
 spring boot class:

     ** @EnableJpaRepositories("com.easybank.repository")
     ** @EntityScan("com.easybank.entity")

 However, if you have all your repositories and entities classes inside the main package, for example in a subpackage,
 those annotations are not necessary.

+## Disable Spring Security CSRF Configuration
+By default, Spring Security does not allow to consume any API through HTTP POST, PUT and DELETE methods without
+authenticate the request.
+If you consume the API through any of these methods Spring security will require
+to authenticate the request.
+On the other hand, if you need to expose and consuming the API without authenticate
+the request you will have to disable CSFR protection provided by Spring Security through
+org.springframework.security.config.annotation.web.builders.HttpSecurity:csrf.
+See next configuration class:

+    ** com.easybank.commons.security.config.SecurityConfig:defaultSecurityFilterChain

+The unique way to consume an API without authenticate the request is through HTTP GET method.

 ## Install MySQL through Docker
 To install MySQL in Docker you can use next command: